greymatter-io/helm-charts/docs/Generic Install.md

 2. Rather than specifying in the `global.yaml` file, you can directly make changes to the `<chart>/values.yaml` files for any chart, and pass those files in during your install command.

    Certificates should be specified in `secrets/values.yaml`.
 The `secrets` chart will generate kubernetes secrets using these values.
-You can also run `make credentials` from the root directory to  generate a file with docker registry and aws credentials for data.
+Note that you don't need to fill in your `dockerCredentials` here if you plan to generate the `credentials.yaml` file using `make credentials`.

    Configurations for the fabric chart (control, control-api, and jwt-security) should be specified in `fabric/values.yaml`.